nlukjanov/nl-overtime/README.md

 - Approval workflow
 - SMS Sending -> link to approval or overtime input
 - Administrate admin dashboard
+- Block non admin and guest users from admin dashboard
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

 ## UI:
 - X Bootstrap -> formatting
-- Update styles for forms
+- X Update styles for forms
 - Icons from font awesome